 Beacons for Hospitality

 The tourist industry has always been particularly profitable, and it still is.
-Also, it always strives for improvement and utilization of the latest technologies to make visits as convenient as it is.
+Also, it always strives for improvement and utilization of the latest technologies to make visits as convenient as possible.
 Hotels are always trying to offer tailored and location-specific experiences to their guests.
 Beacons could offer hospitality marketers and property managers unique insights into the customer’s personal data and preferences.

 For instance, hotel visitors can receive information about the hotel and the various offers it has.
 Also, as guests are looking for the best cafes or restaurants for a good price, hotels can partner with local bars and restaurants and inform the guests of the deals they could get.